sai0946/habit_tracker_backend/README.md

 4. **Database setup**

    The database is already hosted and configured at Supabase.
-For local development, see [Database Setup](#database-setup-optional) below.

 ### Running the Application